bbarclay/collatzconjecture/README.md

 \lim_{n \to \infty} d(T^{-n}(A) \cap B) = d(A)d(B)
 ```

-This mixing property ensures numbers get uniformly distributed across residue classes, precluding any possibility of escape paths or special subsets that could avoid descent.
+This mixing property ensures numbers are uniformly distributed across residue classes, precluding any possibility of escape paths or special subsets that could avoid descent.

 These three components combine to prove:
 1. No cycles exist beyond {4,2,1} (cryptographic properties)